SJKaczmarek/cybersec/README.md

 *   **_The Future of Lunar Space Exploration: Autonomous Robotics, Business, and Socioeconomic Impact_** (Springer).
 This book provides a definitive analysis of the rapidly evolving landscape of lunar exploration, forecasting the critical roles of autonomous robotics, cybersecurity, AI, emerging commercial markets, and the profound societal implications of a sustained human presence on the Moon.
 *   **"Data Management and Privacy Concerns in AI"** (Chapter in _Integrating Business and AI_, Routledge, Taylor & Francis Group).
 This chapter addresses the urgent need for robust data governance and privacy frameworks in the age of AI, offering practical solutions and strategic insights for navigating the complex ethical and security challenges, particularly within the mission-critical aerospace and defense sectors.

-## Cybersecurity Qualifications & Credentials
+## Cybersecurity & Resilience Credentials

+The following logos represent some of the key organizations from which I have received cybersecurity and resilience training and certifications:

 | <img src="cisa_logo.png" alt="CISA" width="135"/> | <img src="nato_logo.png" alt="NATO" width="135"/> | <img src="google_logo.png" alt="Google" width="135"/> | <img src="ncsc_logo.png" alt="NCSC" width="135"/> |
 |---|---|---|---|